Creative Scotland's £7m funding cut restored as Scottish Government u-turns in wake of campaigns

-Creative £7m funding cut restored as Scottish Government u-turns in wake of campaigns
+Scottish Budget: Creative £7m funding cut restored as Scottish Government U-turns in wake of campaigns

-The Scottish Government has u-turned on a 10 per cent funding cut for its national arts agency in the face of fears over thousands of job cuts and a nationwide campaign which won the backing of more than 15,000 supporters within days.
+The Scottish Government has U-turned on a 10 per cent funding cut for its national arts agency in the face of fears over thousands of job cuts and following a nationwide campaign that won the backing of more than 15,000 supporters within days.

-Creative Scotland has had nearly £7 million in funding restored after union leaders issued an eleventh-hour demand and warned that the move would put 8500 arts workers at risk.

-However Deputy First Minister John Swinney, the acting Finance Minister, announced an amendment to the government’s budget plans in the Scottish Parliament.
+However, Deputy First Minister John Swinney, the acting finance secretary, announced an amendment to the Government’s Budget plans in the Scottish Parliament on Tuesday.

-The restoration of Creative Scotland's funding meant the overall budget for culture and major events in the forthcoming financial year will be £212 million, up from £207 million this year.
+The restoration of Creative Scotland's funding means the overall budget for culture and major events in the coming financial year will be £212m, up from £207m this year.

 The 10 per cent funding cut for Creative Scotland emerged in December despite months of warnings about the risk of arts companies reliant on public funding going under due to a perfect storm of reduced audiences in the wake of the pandemic, rising costs and the impact of the economic climate.

-Chief executive Iain Munro warned in January that it may have to cut in half the number of companies and organisations it provides long-term funding for without a rethink.
+Chief executive Iain Munro warned last month the body may have to cut in half the number of companies and organisations it provided long-term funding for without a rethink.

 “The board will now consider what this means for our budget and our funding in 2023/24 and we will announce more on this as soon as possible.”

-Mr Swinney said: “We had asked Creative Scotland to sustain investment next year by utilising £6.6 milion from their accumulated lottery reserves in place of a further year of additional grant funding for general lower lottery income.
+Mr Swinney said: “We had asked Creative Scotland to sustain investment next year by utilising £6.6m from their accumulated lottery reserves in place of a further year of additional grant funding for general lower lottery income.

-“I am now in a position not to require that and will provide an uplift of £6.6 milion for 2023-24 to ensure Creative Scotland’s reserve funding can supplement rather than replace grant funding.
+“I am now in a position not to require that and will provide an uplift of £6.6m for 2023/24 to ensure Creative Scotland’s reserve funding can supplement rather than replace grant funding.

-“I have judged that this is the absolute limit of additional funding that I can provide.”

-Launched by the UK-wide Campaign for the Arts alliance and Culture Counts, Scotland’s network of arts, heritage and creative industries organisations, the campaign launched last week called for an urgent “change of direction” from the government.
+Promoted by the UK-wide Campaign for the Arts alliance and Culture Counts, Scotland’s network of arts, heritage and creative industries organisations, the campaign launched last week called for an urgent “change of direction” from the Government.

 Eight unions representing actors, musicians, visual artists, writers, crew and technicians joined forces on Monday to plead for a rethink over Creative Scotland’s proposed cut, saying it would affect some of the country's most “precarious” workers.